wp-plugins/search-types-custom-fields-widget/readme.txt

 http://alttypes.wordpress.com/search-types-custom-fields-widget/

 == Screenshots ==
-1. The Adminstrator's Interface.
+1. The Adminstrator's Interface for Field Selection.
+2. The Adminstrator's Interface for Settings.
-2. The User's Interface for Post Type Selection.
+3. The User's Interface for Post Type Selection.
-3. The User's Interface for Searching Posts of the Selected Type.
+4. The User's Interface for Searching Posts of the Selected Type.
+5. The User's Interface for Settings.
+6. A Sample Table of Post

 == Changelog ==
+= 0.4.5 =
+* optionally display seach results in a table format
+* optionally set query type to is_search so only excerpts are displayed for applicable themes
+* supports drag and drop to change order of fields
+= 0.4.4 =
-= 0.4.3 =
+* added range search for numeric and date custom fields = 0.4.3 =
 * separated child of/parent of categories by post type
 * made items shown per custom field user settable